Incoming students win Peale Scholarships

 “The students selected as Peale Scholars demonstrate a significant depth of Christian commitment, leadership and academic ability,” says Mark Bloemendaal, Northwestern’s director of admissions.
-“The collective talent of these students creates a dynamic community of young scholars and leaders.
+“I always enjoy the Peale competition, because it brings to campus so many talented young people who possess the qualities we are seeking in our students.
 Each participant has the potential to make a great contribution to this campus.”

 This year’s winners have an average ACT score of 30.
-They include student council officers, community volunteers, students who have earned honors in speech and music competitions, and all-conference athletes.
+They include student council officers; volunteers for nonprofit organizations; students who have earned honors in science, speech and music competitions; and all-conference athletes.

-One-hundred twenty-six students applied for the Peale Scholarships.
-Sixty-nine finalists, representing nine states, were on campus in February for interviews and a writing competition.
+One-hundred thirteen students applied for the Peale Scholarships.
+Seventy-seven finalists, representing 10 states, were on campus in February for interviews and a writing competition.